-- (1) The Option granted hereunder shall not be exercisable in any part until the first anniversary of the Date of Grant (as hereinafter set forth).
+(1) The Option granted hereunder shall not be exercisable in any part until the first anniversary of the Date of Grant (as hereinafter set forth).
 The Option shall be exercisable as to (4) () of the total shares covered by such Option as of the first anniversary of the Date of Grant.
 The right to exercise with respect to an additional (4) () of the total shares subject to the Option shall accrue on each of the (5), (5), (5) and (5) anniversaries of the Date of Grant and shall be cumulative.
-Notwithstanding the foregoing, in the event of (A) a proposed sale of substantially all of the Common Stock of the Company, (B) a proposed sale of substantially all of the assets of the Company, (C) a proposed merger in which the Company is not to be the surviving corporation (other than with a subsidiary of the Company) or (D) any other proposed extraordinary corporate transaction which, in the judgment of the Board, might deprive the Optionee of the full value of the Option granted hereunder, the Company shall forward written notification of such transaction to the Optionee, and the Optionee shall have thirty (30) days in which to exercise all or any portion of the Option herein granted, including any portion of the Option which has not yet vested as of such date (to the extent such Option has not been previously exercised), pursuant to the procedure set forth below.
-Upon the conclusion of such thirty-day period, unless otherwise determined by the Board, all rights of the Optionee hereunder shall terminate.
-Any exercise of the Option by the Optionee shall be effective immediately prior to the occurrence of the transaction giving rise to the right to exercise the Option and, to the extent such transaction does not occur, the exercise shall be deemed rescinded and the Optionee shall again only be entitled to exercise the Option according to the vesting schedule set forth above. - (2) This Option may not be exercised for a fraction of a share. - (3) In the event of the Optionee's death, disability or other termination of employment, the exercisability of the Option is governed by Sections 7, 8 and 9 below. - (b) Method of Exercise.
+Notwithstanding the foregoing, in the event of (A) a proposed sale of substantially all of the Common Stock of the Company, (B) a proposed sale of substantially all of the assets of the Company, (C) a proposed merger in which the Company is not to be the surviving corporation (other than with a subsidiary of the Company) or (D) any other proposed extraordinary corporate transaction which, in the judgment of the Board, might deprive the Optionee of the full value of the Option granted hereunder, the Company shall forward written notification of such transaction to the Option which has not yet vested as of such date (to the extent such Option has not been previously exercised), pursuant to the procedure set forth below.
+Upon the conclusion of such thirty-day period, unless otherwise determined by the Board, all rights of the Optionee shall terminate.
+Any exercise of the Option by the Optionee shall be effective immediately prior to the occurrence of the transaction giving rise to the right to exercise the Option and, to the extent such transaction does not occur, the exercise shall be deemed rescinded and the Optionee shall again only be entitled to exercise the Option according to the vesting schedule set forth above.

+(2) This Option may not be exercised for a fraction of a share.

+(3) In the event of the Optionee's death, disability or other termination of employment, the exercisability of the Option is governed by Sections 7, 8 and 9 below.

+(b) Method of Exercise.
 This Option shall be exercisable by written notice to the Company which shall state the election to exercise the Option, the number of Shares in respect of which the Option is being exercised, and such other representations and agreements as to the holder's investment intent with respect to such shares of Common Stock as may be required by the Company pursuant to the provisions of the Plan.
 Such written notice shall be signed by the Optionee and shall be delivered in person or by mail to the Chief Financial Officer of the Company.
 The written notice shall be accompanied by payment of the Exercise Price.
 This Option shall be deemed to be exercised upon receipt by the Company of such written notice accompanied by the Exercise Price.